MileHacker Logo

 Entry Fees and Immigration

 There are no general entry fees for tourists to Canada beyond the eTA application fee (if applicable).
 Upon arrival, you will proceed to a Canada Border Services Agency (CBSA) officer.
 Prepare to answer questions about your visit's purpose, duration of stay, and accommodation.
 Answer truthfully and concisely.
-Travelers arriving at major airports can use the ArriveCAN app to submit customs and immigration declarations in advance.
+Travelers arriving at major airports can use the ArriveCAN app to submit border control and customs declarations in advance.
 This can aid your processing upon arrival, reducing wait times.

 National Park Access

-• A park pass is needed for every person entering national parks like Banff National Park.
+• A park the pass is needed for every person entering national parks like Banff National Park.

 • Purchase daily passes at park gates, online, or at Parks Canada visitor centers.

-• For longer stays, consider a Discovery Pass (annual pass for all Parks Canada places).
+• For longer stays, consider a Discovery Pass (annual pass for all The Parks canada agency places).

 • No other special permits are typically needed for general tourism in Calgary or nearby areas.